mark/shard/readme.md

 ## Using shards

-First, you need to install `shard` via:
+First, you need to install the `shard` gem via:

 `gem install shard`

-That gives you the `shard` library & binary.
+That gives you the `shard` library & executable.
 From there, there are two ways to use `shard`: inside another Ruby file, and from the command line.

 ### Shards on the command line

-The shard binary gives you a number of command line functions to find, load, and run shards:
+The shard executable gives you a number of command line functions to find, load, and run shards:

 __$ shard list *username*__